akeneo/pim-docs/install_pim/manual/daemon_queue.rst

 Option #2 - systemd
 -------------------

-If you prefer, you can use systemd, which will also allow for multiple daemons execution at the same time, logs management and auto restart in case of failure.
+If you prefer, you can use ``systemd``, which will also allow for multiple daemons to run at the same time, to have logs management and auto restart in case of failure.

 Configuration file
 ******************

-Create `/etc/systemd/system/pim_job_queue@.service`:
+Create ``/etc/systemd/system/pim_job_queue@.service``:

 .. code-block:: ini
     :linenos: